vistadataproject/vistadataproject.github.io/demo2/wdLocation.md

 ![](imagesLocn/LocnRadiologyXRAY_DETAILS-25th.png)

+Notice that the work is described as __ANCILLARY__ - this denotes that the workload was assembled automatically by VISTA.

 ## ZZIOW C&P SALAZAR ([932](https://workload.vistadataproject.info/locationDetails/932))

 Genevieve Salazar is a Registered Nurse who names this location for General Medicine and specifically for C&P EXAMs ...